reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 **The recommended fix is to move that function _inside_ of your effect**.
-That makes it easy to see which props or state your effect uses, and to ensure they're all declared:
+That makes it easy to see which props or state your effect uses, and to ensure they're all declared.

 ```js{5-10,13}
 function ProductPage({ productId }) {